Frequently Asked Questions

 How much light do microgreens need?

-- Sunny windowsill (south-facing works best)
+- A sunny windowsill (south-facing works best)

 - Fluorescent shop lights (budget-friendly option)